ASE-2024-BugBusters/JoyJoin/README.md

+# Access Application
+It is possible to use this link: `https://joy-join.vercel.app/` to access the deployed Application.

 # Running the Application Locally

 **Warning:** Directly bringing up the services defined in the `docker-compose.yml` is NOT sufficient to have the project